Alberta Highway 16

-Alberta Provincial Highway No. 16, commonly referred to as Highway 16, is a major east-west highway in central Alberta, Canada, connecting Jasper with Lloydminster via Edmonton.
+Highway 16 is a major east–west highway in central Alberta, Canada, which connects Jasper with Lloydminster via Edmonton.
 It forms a portion of the Yellowhead Highway, a major interprovincial route of the Trans-Canada Highway system that stretches from Masset, British Columbia, on Graham Island, to the main Trans-Canada Highway (Highway 1) west of Portage la Prairie, Manitoba, near Winnipeg.
 Highway 16 spans approximately 634 km from Alberta's border with British Columbia in the west to its border with Saskatchewan in the east.
 As of 2010, all but less than 96 km of the route was divided, with a minimum of two lanes in each direction.
 It is designated a core route in Canada's National Highway System.

 Route description

 Jasper National Park

-British Columbia Highway 16 becomes Alberta Highway 16 as it crosses the Continental Divide and Yellowhead Pass into Alberta, entering Jasper National Park.
-It travels in an easterly direction through the Municipality of Jasper until it reaches the intersection with Highway 93 (Icefields Parkway) and the west access to the Jasper townsite.
+British Columbia Highway 16 becomes Alberta Highway 16 as it crosses the Continental Divide and Yellowhead Pass into Alberta, entering Jasper National Park, which was established in 1907 and encompasses 10878 km2 of mountain terrain as part of the Canadian Rocky Mountain Parks UNESCO World Heritage Site, inscribed in 1984.
+The highway travels in an easterly direction through the Municipality of Jasper until it reaches the intersection with Highway 93 (Icefields Parkway) and the west access to the Jasper townsite.
 East of Highway 93, the highway turns to the north, passes the east access to the Jasper townsite, and continues in a northeast direction along the Athabasca River through Improvement District No. 12.
 The segment of Highway 16 through Jasper National Park is maintained by the Government of Canada.